cabforum/smime/SBR.md

 | Strict and Multipurpose | 825 days |
 | Legacy | 1095 days |

 For the purpose of calculations, a day is measured as 86,400 seconds.
-Any amount of time greater than this, including fractional seconds and/or leap seconds, shall represent an additional day.
+Any amount of time greater than this, including fractional seconds and/or leap seconds, SHALL represent an additional day.
 For this reason, Subscriber Certificates SHOULD NOT be issued for the maximum permissible time by default, in order to account for such adjustments.

 ## 6.4 Activation data